-The single crochet offers a no-frills, super clean and streamlined finish to any blanket.
+The single crochet offers a no-frills, super clean, streamlined finish to any blanket.
 This makes it a great choice for colorful patterned afghans, crocheted quilts, or any other sort of crocheted blankets that have a "busy" patterned design.
-This edging is also a great way to finish off afghans for guys, or baby blankets for boys; it is totally guy-friendly since it isn't frilly, lacy or "too much" in any way.
-When you want to err on the side of the simple, single crochet is the way to go with your edging.
+This edging is also a great way to finish off afghans for guys, or baby blankets for boys; it is totally guy-friendly since it isn't frilly or lacy.
+When you want to err on the side of simplicity, single crochet is the way to go with your edging.

 Additionally, a single crochet edging adds some denseness around the blanket.
 This adds warmth.
-It also adds some weight, especially to lacier openwork blankets, and this helps to keep the edges pressed down on to the bed, couch or ground around you, keeping the drafts out and making sure that the blanket keeps you warm.
+It also adds some weight, especially to lacier openwork blankets, and this helps to keep the edges pressed down on to the bed, couch, or ground around you.
+This keeps the drafts out and makes sure that the blanket keeps you warm.
 This adds function to the aesthetic benefits of single crochet edging.